jluysvi/CV/CobusUysCV.md

 **May 2022 – October 2023**

 - **Guided** learners in their studies, enforced discipline, and managed administrative tasks, fostering a positive learning environment.
-- **Engineered** an automated system for tracking disciplinary records and learner data, using [Technology Used] which improved operational efficiency by 30%.
+- **Engineered** an automated system for tracking disciplinary records and learner data, using Google Forms and Python which reduced physical paper usage by 80&.
 - **Developed** strong interpersonal and leadership skills through daily interactions with learners and staff.

 ### **Leeuwenkuil Family Vineyards**